Jooarye/simple-https-server/README.md

 This is a project, created to prove that writing an HTTP(S) Server is not the hardest in the world!

 ## Prerequisites
+These are some libraries you'll need in order to build this project.
 - `libthread`
 - `libssl`
+- `libjsoncpp`

 ## Generating a certificate
 ```bash